andreciornavei/oracle-cc-upload-data/README.md

 # oracle-cc-upload-data
 A script to upload data to Oracle Commerce Cloud from file

-**In this script you can configure your Oracle Commerce Cloud account to be able to upload your file data**
+**In this script you can configure a Oracle Commerce Cloud account to be able to upload your file data**

 Be sure to fill correcly the fields below: